 Example content

-[The AMP TIG/SG and WNG has reviewed many presentations listing candidate features and indicating that the proposed solutions are technically feasible.
+[The AMP TIG/SG and WNG has reviewed many presentations listing candidate features, technical feasibility analysis and prototypes presentations which indicate that the proposed solutions are technically feasible.
 And AMP TIG has developed a technical report on supporting AMP devices in WLAN in [1].]

 b) Proven similar technology via testing, modeling, simulation, etc.